cvut/javascript/README.md

 ```

-For high-level operations with callbacks (i.e. such as resolving multiple callbacks into one), take a look a library such as [async](https://github.com/caolan/async).
+For high-level operations with callbacks (i.e. such as resolving multiple callbacks into one), take a look at some library such as [async](https://github.com/caolan/async).

 ### Promises